 A shorter timeline will increase your monthly payment and won’t lower your interest rate, but it will reduce the total amount of interest you pay over the life of your loan.
 If future interest accrual is one of your top concerns – and you know you can swing a higher monthly payment – then you may want to contact your lender to see if it offers a shorter repayment plan.

-Keep in mind that if you are unable to make the monthly payments, it could derail the entire payoff strategy and will likely leave you saddled with more high-interest debt.
+Remember that if you cannot make the monthly payments, it could derail the entire payoff strategy and will likely leave you saddled with more high-interest debt.
 Conduct a financial audit before committing to a new repayment plan to see if you can make the payments without dipping into your emergency or savings accounts.

 Make multiple payments a month

-You can also use the debt avalanche method, which will help you save money in interest by focusing on your loans with the highest interest rate first while making the minimum payments on the rest of your loans.
-Once you pay down the highest-rate debt, you’ll then move on to the next loan with the highest interest rate until you’ve paid off your student loans.
+You can also use the debt avalanche method, which will help you save interest by focusing on your loans with the highest interest rate first while making the minimum payments on the rest of your loans.
+Once you pay down the debt with the highest interest rate, you’ll move on to the next loan with the highest interest rate until you’ve paid off your student loans.

-Regardless of the method that works best for you, just remember to make your payments in full and on time.
+Regardless of the method that works best for you, make your payments in full and on time.
 As long as you focus on reducing your loan amount in regular monthly increments, you could save thousands of dollars in interest over the life of your loan.